GeodataTools/geodata/docs/source/modeling/wind/interpolation.rst

     if not ds.prepared:
         ds.get_data()  # Download the data if we don't have it locally

-Step 3: Prepare the data for interpolation
+Step 3: Compute interpolation parameters
 --------------------------------------------
-Before we can perform the actual estimation process, we need to compute the parameters required for the interpolation model.
+The interpolation is separated into two steps to separate the computationally-intensive step (estimating interpolation parameters) from the computationally-easy step (interpolating at desired heights).
+First, we compute the interpolation parameters.

 .. code:: Python